Cacodaimon/UnMarkdown/README.md

 Would produce `Wow look at this link example.com "Link prefix" https://example.com/ isn't it awesome?`.

-You can change specific rules, remove them or replace them easily.
+You can change specific rules, remove or replace them easily.

 ```php
 $classUnderTest = new MarkdownRemover();